vikramkannav/slate/source/includes/_artists.md

 ## Following

-This API is used for the show followering.
+This API is used for the show following.

 This API is an authentication API request in which needs to pass auth token in the request header.